-I adore Japanese food.
-It’s my absolute favorite cuisine in the world and a big reason why we love visiting this country.
-If you enjoy Japanese food as much as we do, then you need to read our Japanese Food Guide.
-It includes popular dishes in Japan as well as regional specialties by prefecture, including Nagasaki.
+Ren and I love Japanese food.
+It’s personally my favorite cuisine in the world and a big reason why I want to visit Japan every year.
+If you like Japanese food as much as we do, then you need to read our Japanese Food Guide.
+It’s a labor of love that includes popular dishes in Japan as well as regional specialties by prefecture, including Nagasaki.

 WHERE TO EAT